asktami/sessionhero-app/README.md

 - anyone going to the home page will see a list of all sessions

-- anyone can filter the list by day or track
+- anyone can filter the session list by day or track

 - anyone can register and login

-- after logging in the user sees the session list, and:

-- can click on a session to add comments
+- after logging in, you can click on a session to add comments

-- can click on a star to add a session to / remove a session from their schedule
+- after logging in, you can click on a star to add a session to / remove a session from their schedule

-- can see their schedule, i.e. list of sessions they plan on attending
+- after logging in, you can see your schedule, i.e. list of sessions they plan on attending

-- can filter their schedule by day or track
+- after logging in, you can filter your schedule by day or track

 Works with [https://github.com/asktami/sessionhero-api](https://github.com/asktami/sessionhero-api).